 The Magic Mouse is an awesome Bluetooth mouse for your Mac OS X based computer.
 This is because of its advanced multi-touch gestures.
 Unfortunately, Apple only includes a few gestures out-of-the-box.

-In this tutorial we will be showing you how to add more gestures to your Magic Mouse.
+In this tutorial, we show you how to add more gestures to your Magic Mouse.
 We will be using an application called MagicPrefs.
 MagicPrefs is available for free from the developer’s website.
 Before we start, please download Magic Prefs.
-MagicPrefs also works with the Magic Trackpad as well as the MacBook Pro/Air trackpads.
+MagicPrefs works on computers using older versions of Mac OSX (OS 10.8 Mountain Lion and above) and is compatible with Apple’s Magic Trackpad and the MacBook, MacBook Pro, and MacBook Air trackpads.

 Installing MagicPrefs is a little different than installing a normal Mac App.
 After you have downloaded the application, drag-and-drop MagicPrefs.app into your applications folder.
 Once this is completed, launch MagicPrefs.

-MagicPrefs will now open in System Preferences.
-In order to use MagicPrefs you must use System Preferences to access it.
+MagicPrefs opens in System Preferences.
+In order to use MagicPrefs, you must use System Preferences to access it.

 To start, open System Preferences and look towards the bottom of the window.
 You will see a header labeled Other.
 Under this header you see MagicPrefs.
 Click on this option to configure MagicPrefs.

 Another cool feature of MagicPrefs is the fact that you can precisely change your mouse’s tracking speed and gesture triggering.
 If you would like to change these, simply look towards the top of the MagicPrefs window.
-You will see two sliders that are labeled Tracking Speed and Gesture Triggering.
+Look for the two sliders labeled Tracking Speed and Gesture Triggering.
 Move these sliders to find the speeds that fit your needs.